Robin Padilla: 2024 Kingdom of Jesus Christ Senate hearings

 Senators Padilla (right) and Ronald dela Rosa (left) during a public hearing on September 6, 2024, looking into alleged abuses committed by the Philippine National Police in its operation against Quiboloy.

 Padilla believes that the Senate hearing on the alleged abuses by the Kingdom of Jesus Christ and its leader and founder Apollo Quiboloy is unnecessary.
 He disputes the hearings are conducted in aid of legislation and insists that the allegations raised in the Senate could only be dealt in the country's legal system.
 He attended at least one meeting where he vouched for Quiboloy's character and urged the victims who testified anonymously to not conceal their identities.

 Padilla believes that the church leader is both a "hero" who fought against the Communist armed conflict led by the New People's Army (NPA) while also tagging him as a victim of the rebel group.

 Padilla however explicitly denied "defending" Quiboloy insisting that he is only upholding "democracy" and is moving to ensure that due process is upheld in dealing with allegations hurled against the pastor and his church.

 He along with his colleagues Imee Marcos, Cynthia Villar and Bong Go made a failed bid to block the contempt order imposed on Quiboloy by the Senate panel led by Risa Hontiveros.

 2024 Senate probe into complaints of sexual harassment and abuse in the media industry

-On August 15, 2024, Padilla asked Atty.
-Lorna Pantajo-Kapunan, a human rights lawyer, what husbands should do if they are "in the mood" and their wives are not.
+On August 15, 2024, Padilla asked Lorna Pantajo-Kapunan, a human rights lawyer, what husbands should do if they are "in the mood" and their wives are not.
 Some of his remarks, such as husbands having 'sexual rights' over their wives, earned widespread backlash.
 Following this, Padilla apologized, describing his remarks as "hypothetical".

+Online safety of children

+On February 11, 2026, during a Senate committee hearing about possible regulations on online spaces (particularly social media), Padilla brought up that according to the World Health Organization Regional Office in Europe, about one in six school-aged children are being cyberbullied.
+Padilla then notes how children of the modern generation are weak compared to his generation and how "now, [even] small children say 'I'm depressed'".
+This remark was criticized by various individuals and groups.

 Impeachment of Sara Duterte

+You know, your answer is very good.
+[I just] hope our prosecution is not one-sided[...]